Ceylon iron wood

 How to prepare medicines:

-The leaves of Ceylon ironwood applied to the head for severe colds.
-Seed’s oil is used to treat sores, scabies, wounds, and rheumatism.
+The leaves of Ceylon ironwood are applied to the head for severe colds.
+Seed oil is used to treat sores, scabies, wounds, and rheumatism.
 The root of this plant can be used as an antidote for snake poison.
-Ceylon ironwood’s dried flowers are used for bleeding hemorrhoids and it is also used to treat dysentery with mucus, and fresh flowers are also prescribed for the treatment of cough and indigestion.
+Ceylon ironwood’s dried flowers are used for bleeding hemorrhoids and it is also used to treat dysentery with mucus, Fresh flowers are also prescribed for the treatment of cough and indigestion.